filippoweb3/polkanalyzer-app/README.md

 # Welcome to the Polkanalyzer App

-Polkanalyzer is a tool that allows one to easily visualize [Polkadot](https://polkadot.network/)'s NPoS data and make a fair selection of validator nodes.
+The Polkanalyzer app is a tool that allows one to easily visualize [Polkadot](https://polkadot.network/)'s NPoS data and make a fair selection of validator nodes.
 It is a [staking](https://wiki.polkadot.network/docs/learn-staking) tool for [nominators](https://wiki.polkadot.network/docs/learn-nominator) and [nomination pools admins](https://wiki.polkadot.network/docs/learn-nomination-pools).

 ## Problem